hjs-spec/JEP-EU-AI-Act-Mapping-Notes/DISCLAIMER.md

 ## Governing Law

-This specification is provided under CC0 1.0 Universal.
+This specification is provided under the MIT License.
 Users assume all liability for deployment decisions.